Jessica-Thomas/MadLib/README.md

 # MadLib -- DOUBLE CHECK WHAT YOU'VE MET BEFORE SUBMITTING
 This is console based mad lib app that takes user input and outputs [hopefully] funny song lyrics.
 There are excerpts of three songs built in.
-User input is stored as variables, then inserted into the song via concatenation.
+User input is stored in an array, then inserted into the song via concatenation and indexing.
 Once finished, you’ll have the option to see the original song lyrics.
 A master loop lets you try another mad lib or exit.
 A log will create an external .txt file to track errors and invalid inputs.

 # Base Requirements
 - A minimum of 5 git commits